Inhaled Corticosteroids Overview and Practice Questions Vector

 A diurnal or circadian rhythm.

-66. What is the problem if a patient has no signs or symptoms of an infection and still has an elevated white blood cell (WBC) count?
+66. What is the problem if a patient has no signs of infection but has an elevated white blood cell (WBC) count?

 67. What are the beneficial effects of glucocorticoids on β-adrenergic receptors?

-68. What can be suggested if a patient is having chest tightness and wheezing four to six times a week and using Albuterol MDI with relief?
+68. What can be suggested if a patient experiences chest tightness and wheezing four to six times a week while using albuterol MDI with relief?

-Suggest a corticosteroid like Beclomethasone MDI to reduce inflammation.
+Consider adding a corticosteroid like beclomethasone MDI to reduce airway inflammation.

 69. What are the primary inflammatory cells in COPD?